Wildlife Safaris, Tribal Interactions & A Grand Wildlife Holiday

 The Chronicles Of The Jungle, Unfurled

-With a gentle whisk of elegance, grace and pride, TUTC delivers an exquisite, tailor-made holiday at the Jaagir Lodge, a heritage structure loaded with ultimate luxury, and surrounded by forest reserves.
+There’s a mysterious charm that lingers in the wilderness.
 Your wildlife safari holiday blends innate and authentic experiences with the finest luxury for the ultimate wildlife experience.
 You can also spot some very rare and endangered species of India at the Dudhwa Tiger Reserve.